xwillxu/xwillxu/README.md

 #### Click On One Of The Repos To Go To That Repo

 ## Today
-Last Day Of Feb!
+First Day Of March!
 Schools Today!
-It's Monday!
-Date Feb 28th, 2022
+It's Tuesday!
+Date Mar 1st, 2022

 ## If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)